keldykins/12-employee-tracker/README.md

 ## Usage

-Navigate to the terminal and open index.js using "node index.js"
+Open project in terminal and enter "app.js" to prompt questions and generate page.

 ## Contact